 Using a breaker drill remove any unrequired or old and loose mortar flaunching from around the base of the old pot and then remove the last of the pot.
 You might not need to remove all or even any of the flaunching (I have removed a pot from its flaunching, like removing a loose tooth, dropping the new pot in its place).

-If you do remove the flaunching you should see something like the pic on the left (in brick or stone).
+If you do remove the flaunching you should see something like the pic above (in brick or stone).
 You should soon have a nice flat area now, a square or rectangle of bricks with the flue down the middle.
 Spread some mortar on this surface 3:1 mix sand/cement keeping it fairly wet.
 Many builders will now use peices of slate and place them as a base for the pot, making sure a decent sized hole is left in the middle (just a little smaller than the bottom of the pot).
 I have used 12mm concrete board and made a hole in the middle (make sure you PVA it).
 Make sure you do not make this hole smaller than the flue size required by your solid fuel requirements.

 The pot will sit on the slate (or concrete board) on a bed of mortar.

 Flaunch the mortar at 45 degrees so any water running down the outside of the pot has nowhere to collect.

 Flaunching chimney stack

 Julian Patrick is the author of The Stovefitter's Manual and an experienced wood burning stove installer (including solid fuel heating systems).

 Laid down tools in 2013 to write The Stove Fitter's Manual and open a small shop in North Wales (the Wood Stove Hut).
 Launched Stovefitter's Warehouse soon after due to fast growth of sales.

 Own stove is a DG Ivar 5.